-This haunted hotel in India was reported to be one of the hit zones as far as the “super natural” is concerned.
+This haunted hotel in India was reported to be one of the hit zones as far as the “supernatural” is concerned.
 Residents of one particular room in this hotel claimed to have their bed sheets pulled over and stayed put in such state long after they’d leave the bed in a scare.
 Some people recount having woken up in the middle of dark nights with a ray of blue light at their feet.
-This room is in the corner and at the backside of the reception on the ground floor itself.
+This room is in the corner and on the backside of the reception on the ground floor itself.

 Sanjay Van is a huge forest area spread over around 10 kms.
 People have reported having seen a lady dressed in a white saree appearing and disappearing suddenly around the cremation ground near that area.
-No wonder this area is regarded as most haunted place in Delhi.
+No wonder this area is regarded as the most haunted place in Delhi.
 Make sure that you are not alone here, especially after the dark.

 Dow Hill might not be a very sought after place but is definitely one of the most haunted places in India.
 The Dow Hill Boarding School for Girls is very well known for spooky activities bordering on the paranormal.
-There have been reports talking of ghostsightings.
+There have been reports talking of ghost sightings.
 Also, the forest that surrounds the school is considered to be haunted.
 In fact, many woodsmen who visit the forest have reported seeing a headless boy who suddenly appears and then disappears into the forests.
 Legend has it that there were innumerable murders which took place in this forest area.
 That says more than required on the matter.

 The Brij Raj Bhavan Palace in Kota should definitely be on your list being one of the most ‘ghostly’ places in India.
 This old palace converted into a heritage hotel is apparently haunted by a British ghost who was killed during the Revolt of 1857.
 There are some who also add that Major Burton (the ghost) along with his sons was shot right inside the palace and therefore, he haunts the place.
-In fact, in this palace, considered by many as one of the most mysterious and hanuted places in India, the ghost of the Major doesn’t really harm anyone, but the night guards claim to have been slapped by an invisible hand in the middle of the night.
+In fact, in this palace, considered by many as one of the most mysterious and haunted places in India, the ghost of the Major doesn’t really harm anyone, but the night guards claim to have been slapped by an invisible hand in the middle of the night.

 The perfect place to visit if you want to explore the unknown and stay out in the clean.

-14. Agrasen ki Baoli, Hailey Road, New Delhi
+16. Agrasen ki Baoli, New Delhi

 An Ancient Step Well situated right in the heart of central Delhi takes you by surprise if you are out on the streets for a walk.
 Ironically, it is actually quite impossible to miss having a unique blend of architecture with a signature design known to have existed only centuries ago.
 Although there are no known historical records to prove who built the beautifully designed step well, it is under the protection of ASI for being a rare historical specimen, one of its kinds.